zapabob/ROCm/README.md

 ## Deprecated Features
 The following features are deprecated in the AMD ROCm v2.10 release.

-### ROCm OpenCL Driver
+### ROCm OpenCL Driver Compilation Services
-The AMD ROCm-OpenCL-Driver is now deprecated.
+The AMD ROCm-OpenCL-Driver Compilation Services is now deprecated.
 Users should migrate to ROCm-CompilerSupport, which provides more comprehensive functionality.
 The compiler support repository provides various lightning compiler-related services.
 It currently contains a single library, the Code Object Manager (Comgr) at lib/comgr.

-ROCm-OpenCL-Driver will no longer be actively maintained after the v2.10 release.
-If your application was developed with the ROCm-OpenCL-Driver, we would encourage you to switch to the ROCm-CompilerSupport repository.
+ROCm OpenCL Driver Compilation Services will no longer be actively maintained after the v2.10 release.
+We would encourage you to switch to the ROCm-CompilerSupport repository.

 ### Peer-to-Peer Bridge Driver for PeerDirect
 The Peer-to-Peer bridge driver for the PeerDirect feature still works in the current release, however, it is now included as part of the ROCk kernel driver.
 ROCmRDMA allows third-party kernel drivers to utilize DMA access to the GPU memory.
 It allows a direct path for data exchange (peer-to-peer) using the standard features of PCI Express.